 Bachelor of Science (Extended)

-The Bachelor of Science (Extended) is a four-year degree that will provide a pathway for Indigenous students to embark on careers that build on a strong science background.
+The BSc (Extended) is a four-year degree providing a pathway for Indigenous students to embark on careers that build on a strong science background.

 As a student of this program you will have access to the full range of opportunities available in the Bachelor of Science (BSc) – including opportunities for: study abroad and exchange; scholarships, awards and prizes; volunteering and leadership opportunities; as well as career opportunities such as internships.